John Vivyan: Early life

-John Vivyan was born in Pittsburgh, Pennsylvania, apparently to parents of Serbian background.
-There is very little information about his family or early life prior to his military service.

-According to a later interview, his family moved to Chicago when he was still an infant.
+John R. Vukayan was born in Pittsburgh, Pennsylvania, to parents of Serbian background.
+His family moved to Chicago when he was an infant.
 He attended the Serbian Orthodox Church on Schiller Street as a boy, where he sang in the choir.
 After a year at Lake View High School, he dropped out to start work.

 He was employed by the Continental Can Company in Chicago during October 1940, when he registered for the draft as John Vukayan.
 The Draft Registrar recorded him as being 6'3" and weighing 185 pounds, with brown eyes and hair, and a scar on his forehead.

 Military service

 Two months before his 26th birthday, on April 8, 1941, he enlisted in the US Army.
 His enlistment papers carried the name "John R. Vukayan", and noted he was a citizen, single, had completed one year of high school, and was semi-skilled in metal working.
 He was assigned to the 132nd Infantry Regiment (Illinois National Guard), which deployed overseas to Australia in January 1942.
 From there his regiment moved to New Caledonia in March 1942, eventually forming part of the Americal Division.
 His regiment was sent to take part in the Battle of Guadalcanal on December 8, 1942, and within a week was engaged in fighting off Japanese infiltrators.
 John was a corporal with Company E of the 2nd Battalion, which was thrown into the Battle for Mt Austen on January 2, 1943.
 The battalion suffered heavy casualties during the fighting, one of whom was John, his left leg hit by gunfire.

 Evacuated from the Solomon Islands on January 6, 1943, he would spend the next fourteen months in Army hospitals recovering from his wounds.
 He later recounted that the Army doctors had several times considered amputating the leg.
 He was eventually moved stateside to a hospital in Michigan, where he recalled meeting actress Loretta Young when she visited wounded soldiers.
 Awarded a Purple Heart and Bronze Star he was judged unfit for further active service and was discharged from the Army on March 23, 1944.
 The injury to his left leg would continue to bother him and limit his physical activity for years to come.